velosobr/KaizenGamingChallenge/README.md

 sport.<br>
 `OK` The app should update the countdown timer in real-time, i.e., the timer should decrement as time passes and should accurately reflect the time remaining until the event starts.<br>
-● The app should display an appropriate message if there are no events to display or if there is an error fetching the events from the API endpoint.<br>
+`OK` The app should display an appropriate message if there are no events to display or if there is an error fetching the events from the API endpoint.<br>
-● The app should allow user to be able to collapse and expand events per sport.<br>
+`OK` The app should allow user to be able to collapse and expand events per sport.<br>
 `OK` Expected deliverable is an Android project that can be built and run both in an emulator as well as a physical device and should work on SDK21 and above.<br>